Word Meanings - BALMORAL - Book Publishers vocabulary database

 A man living on the frontier. - LACROSSE

 A game of ball, originating among the North American Indians, now the popular field sport of Canada, and played also in England and the United States.
 Each player carries a long-handled racket, called a "crosse".
-The ball is not handled but caught - UNDERPROP
+The ball is not handled but caught - UNDERNIME

 1. To receive; to perceive.
 He the savor undernom Which that the roses and the lilies cast.
 Chaucer.
 2. To reprove; to reprehend.
-Piers Plowman. - WALK-MILL
+Piers Plowman. - UNDERPROP

 A fulling mill.
 Halliwell. - LACTOSCOPE